 So let’s begin with analyzing Lightspeed eCommerce.

 The Lightspeed company is based in the UK, but they provide plenty of support for its US, Canadian, Netherlands, and Germany customers.
-They have four products including Lightspeed Onsite, Lightspeed Retail, Lightspeed Restaurant, and then Lightspeed eCommerce.
+They have three products including Lightspeed Retail (eCommerce), Lightspeed Restaurant, and then Lightspeed Golf.

 Today, we are focusing strictly on Lightspeed eCommerce.